By Luling Huang

 C. Apply the work done in “Task B” to other subsets.

 The reason to include python is that it automates the process in Tasks A and C, which is especially important with a large dataset.
 Whereas my previous two blog posts speak more to my own project, I hope this one can be helpful for a more general situation when you want to automate the OpenRefine workflow on many subsets.

 II. pandas: a python library for processing dataframes (here is the link for installation);

 III. refine-python: a client library for interacting with OpenRefine in python (here is the link for its GitHub page, and yes, it’s still working under OpenRefine 2.6).

-Link for the hypothetical data used in this demonstration: Example_3Threads.csv (for simplification the time data is ready).
+Link for the hypothetical data used in this demonstration: Example_3Threads.csv (no longer available via Google Drive) (for simplification the time data is ready).

 What I thought I could do: Export subsets based on a facet of the column “ThreadID” in OpenRefine.